-A great socially distant activity – apple picking is another of our favorite things about fall.
+A great easy-going and socially distant activity – apple picking is another of our favorite things about fall.
 Head west from the hotel and visit McDougal Orchards where you can pick your own apples, plums, pears and fall raspberries (reservations needed on the weekends) and Kelly Orchards where you can pick your own peaches and apples.
-Both orchards have new procedures in place to keep everyone safe so be sure to visit their website before heading out.
+Both orchards have procedures in place to keep everyone safe so be sure to visit their website before heading out.

 Enjoy those warm, cozy fall vibes with freshly baked cookies

 Every day we bake and place out our famous chocolate chip cookies in the lobby – and we tend to think they taste even better when there’s a slight chill in the air.
 Enjoy these treats with a warm cup of coffee or hot apple cider on the wrap-around porch and get lost in a great book or grab a game from the bookshelf to play with your partner while sitting outside.